galElmalah/personal-blog/content/posts/2023-goals/index.md

 #### Impact

-Running, for me at least, is hard at the begging when you are not in proper shape but after 2-3 weeks when it's not pure suffering lol it becomes so much fun and helps me clear my head.
+Running, for me at least, is hard at the begging when you are not in proper shape but after 2-3 weeks when it's not pure suffering it becomes so much fun and helps me clear my head.

 1. Joy
 2. Physical and mental health